uire

 Just The Facts, Please!

-There is much misinformation about this religious song in books (including scholarly ones) and on the Web,
+There is much misinformation about this religious song in numeroua books and on the Web.

 Now it is time, as the last line of the song says -- "We come round right."

-Claiming this tune is a "Shaker hymn" or "an anonymous folk hymn."
+It is often identified as a "Shaker hymn" or "an anonymous folk hymn."

 Actually it is not anonymous nor is it a hymn.